wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/deprecationpolicy/index.en.md

 ## Force Upgrade Policy

 If a Kubernetes version reaches End-of-Life, we have to remove its support from Managed Kubernetes since it will not receive any bugfixes or security updates anymore.
-From this point onward it is no longer possible to create new clusters with this version.

 It is important to emphasize the following technical limitations in Kubernetes:

-* A (control plane of a) Kubernetes cluster can be upgraded by one version at a time, e.g. from v1.21 -> v1.22.
+* A (control plane of a) Kubernetes cluster can be upgraded by one version at a time, e.g. from v1.30 -> v1.31.
 * It is not possible to upgrade more than one versions at once.
 * It is not possible to downgrade a cluster.